 The Wildlife Conservation Board has funded the LAR FPHS Project under a State of California Prop.
 68 Fish Passage grant (WC-1922DC) in the amount of $1.356M.
 In June 2021, the Santa Monica Mountains Conservancy funded the LAR FPR Project under the State of California Prop.
 1 for a total amount of $300,000.
 The City and other partners, including Stillwater Sciences, SCCWRP, ASF, and FoLAR, are providing in-kind services as matching funds for the project.
-Future phases of the project will include 100% final design, permitting, and construction.
+Future phases of the project will include 100% design, permitting, and construction.

 How will “implementation” of the project be funded?

-The full cost to implement the project is currently unknown.
+The full cost to implement the project has not yet been determined.
 The project proponents will work with the associated agencies and additional partners to identify funding to fully implement the project.

 Who is responsible for operations and maintenance?

-The project is being designed to be self-cleaning by mimicking natural stream morphology, with natural flushing of sediment through pool-riffle-run sequences.
-Habitat structures would be anchored in place to maintain channel stability and protection of existing infrastructures.
+The project is being designed to be self-cleaning by mimicking natural stream morphology, with natural flushing of sediment by hydraulic processes.
+Habitat structures would be anchored in place to maintain channel stability and protection of existing infrastructure.
 Flood-related requirements must be met in order for the project to be constructed.
 The City, County, and USACE are discussing operations and maintenance roles and responsibilities for this effort.
 Maintenance responsibilities would be similar to what they are now, which is minimal in this concrete-lined reach of the channel.
 However, future project maintenance costs, if any, would be funded through a cooperative agreement with the Projects' partners.

 What type of monitoring is required?